Sypheos/code-challenge/README.md

 # Setup

 Install go, at least 1.7.
-You can get it from [here](https://golang.org/)
+You can get it from [here](https://golang.org/).
+Be really carful to read all the instruction and set your GOPATH !

 Get a MQTT broker !